 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster burst: Shoots at higher frequency (11 vs 9 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the D850 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D850 requires a separate lens.

 - More compact: Is smaller (118x66mm vs 146x124mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D850).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D850).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in September 2014).

 - More detail: Has more megapixels (45.4 vs 12.7MP), which boosts linear resolution by 93%.